KeeKaiWen/Random-food-recommendation/README.md

 # Random-food-recommendation
-#This id for all indecisive individual who can't decide what to eat
+This is for all indecisive individuals who can't decide what to eat